nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="info" seamless>

 **Note:**
 No duplicate sellers are allowed.
-Similar to the `addbuyer` command duplicate sellers are checked based on whether the sellers have the same phone number.
+Similar to the `addbuyer` command, duplicate sellers are checked based on whether the sellers have the same phone number.
 </box>

 Examples: